DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

 Once you are set up for screenshots, you can make a set of screen shots for a particular language as follows:

-1. Go to admin/config/development/testing (Administration / Configuration /
-   Development / Testing) in your local Drupal test site.

-2. Run the "UserGuideDemoTestEn" test interactively and wait for it to finish (or the one for the language you want to generate).
-Just run one language at a time.
+1. Start chromedriver and keep it running:

+   chromedriver --port=4444

+2. Run the test for that language with a command like this, from the core directory under your Drupal root:

+   sudo -u www-data ../vendor/bin/phpunit -v -c /path/to/phpunit.xml \
+   ../modules/user_guide/auto_screenshots/tests/src/FunctionalJavascript/UserGuideDemoTestEn.php

+   If your web user is something other than www-data, modify the command appropriately, and change the language near the end of the command if necessary.
+You will also need to change the path to your phpunit.xml file.

    Note that you can edit the test file that you are running, to make it run just a subset of the screenshots and tests.
 To do this, find the member variable $notRunList, change its name to $runList, and change 'skip' to another value to run it (see the definitions in the UserGuideDemoTestBase.php file).

-3. At the bottom of the page, you should see first a list of all the backups that were made during the test.
-You can copy the .gz files in these directories into the "backups" directory under this directory, in the subdirectory for the appropriate language.
-Remember, if they say they are in /tmp/screenshots_backups, this might be inside a /tmp/systemd-private* directory.
+3. Assuming the test run succeeds, you should see some output that tells you where the backups and screenshot HTML files have been stored.
+You can copy the .gz files in these directories into the "backups" directory under this directory, in the subdirectory for the appropriate language, and commit them to Git.

-4. Below the list of backups, you should see a form (from the Greasemonkey script).
-Enter the values and click the button.
-You'll need to supply:
+4. To make images from the screenshot files, open Firefox, and set the browser width to 1200 pixels, and height to 800 pixels.
+Make sure the zoom level is set to normal.

+   Then run the mkshots.sh file in this directory.
+It takes 4 arguments:

+   - The directory where the HTML files are.
+   - The base URL for that directory within the Drupal site.
    - The output directory where you'd like the screen shots to be saved, as either absolute path or relative to where you plan to run the scripts.
    - The window ID for your Firefox window.
 You can find this by running the xwininfo command and clicking in the Firefox window.
 It should be something like 0x3200078.
 Or you can use the window name (if you can figure out what that would be).
-- The Y offset - how many pixels to offset the images, to get past all of the Firefox toolbars in your Firefox window.
-A value of 125 seems to be about right if you have the menu bar, tabs, URL bar, and bookmarks showing.
-If you have fewer toolbars, use a smaller offset.
-- The timeout - how long to wait for the page to load before taking the screenshot, in seconds.
-3 is probably enough.

-5. The screen shot commands should appear below the form.
-Copy and paste them into a script, and run the script at the command line.
-Then close up all the Firefox windows it opened up.

-NOTE: You need to run the screen shot script before you leave the testing output page.
-The Testing module will delete all HTML output once you leave the results page or start another test.

-NOTE 2: You may want to run just one screen shot command from the script to begin with, to see how it works, and then adjust the Y offset and timeout.

-NOTE 3: Some screenshots scroll the browser window.
-This may not work in a foolproof way, and assumes the browser width is set to about 1200 pixels wide, with normal text size settings.
-It also needs to be a desktop-height browser to make some of the screenshots.

-NOTE 4: There are several screenshots that are made only for English -- these are screenshots of drupal.org pages.
-If you update them, you should copy them to the other language directories:
-- extend-manual-install-download.png
-- extend-module-find_module_finder.png
-- extend-module-find_search_results.png
-- extend-module-find_project_info.png
-- extend-module-install-download.png
-- extend-theme-find_theme_finder.png
-- extend-theme-find_search_results.png
-- extend-theme-install-download.png
-- install-prepare-recommended.png
-- install-prepare-files.png
-- security-update-module-release-notes.png
+   You may need to edit the timeout (3 seconds) or the Y offset (125) in the script if it doesn't run correctly.

 BACKUP AND RESTORE
 ------------------